dtm-labs/en.dtm.pub/docs/practice/msg-medium.md

 2. The transaction has been rolled back.
 3. The transaction has not started.

-I have searched a lot of information about RocketMQ's checkback, but have not found a error-free solution.
-Most suggestions is that if the gid is not found, then do nothing and wait for the next checkback in next 10 seconds.
-If the checkback has lasted 2 minutes or longer and still cannot find the gid, then the local transaction is considered rollbacked.
+I have searched a lot of information about RocketMQ's check-back, but have not found a error-free solution.
+Most suggestions is that if the gid is not found, then do nothing and wait for the next check-back in next 10 seconds.
+If the check-back has lasted 2 minutes or longer and still cannot find the gid, then the local transaction is considered rollbacked.

 There are problems in the following cases.
 - In the extreme case, a database failure (such as a process pause or disk jam) may occur, lasting longer than 2 minutes, and finally the data is committed.
 But RocketMQ assume the transaction is rolled back, and cancel the global transaction, leaving the data in inconsistent state.
-- If a local transaction, has been rollbacked, but the checkback service, within two minutes, will constantly polling every 10 seconds, causing unnecessary load on the server.
+- If a local transaction, has been rollbacked, but the check-back service, within two minutes, will constantly polling every 10 seconds, causing unnecessary load on the server.

-These problesm is completely solved by dtm's 2-phase message solution.
+These problems are completely solved by dtm's 2-phase message solution.
 It works as follows.

 1. When a local transaction is processed, gid is inserted into the table `dtm_barrier.barrier` with an insert reason of `COMMITTED`.
 Table `dtm_barrier.barrier` has a unique index on gid.
 2. When checking back, the 2-phase message does not directly query whether gid exists, but instead insert ignore a row with the same gid, together with the reason `ROLLBACKED`.
 At this time, if there is already a record with gid in the table, then the new insert operation will be ignored, otherwise the row will be inserted.
 3. Query the records in the table with gid, if the reason of the record is `COMMITTED`, then the local transaction has been committed; if the reason of the record is `ROLLBACKED`, then the local transaction has been rolled back or will be rolled back.

 So how do 2-phase message distinguish between in-progress and rolled back messages?
-The trick lies in the data inserted during the checkback.
-If the database transaction is still in progress at the time of the checkback, then the insert operation will be blocked by the in-progress transaction, because the insert operation in checkback will wait for the row lock held by the in-progress transaction.
+The trick lies in the data inserted during the check-back.
+If the database transaction is still in progress at the time of the check-back, then the insert operation will be blocked by the in-progress transaction, because the insert operation in check-back will wait for the row lock held by the in-progress transaction.
 If the insert operation returns normally, then the local transaction in the database, which must have ended.

 ## Normal messages
 2-phase messages can replace not only OutBox, but also the normal message pattern.
 If you call Submit directly, then it is similar to the normal message pattern, but provides a more flexible and simple interface.